 It might be useful to limit honey, which contains fructose.
 Sometimes 'high-fructose corn syrup' or 'corn syrup solids' are added to processed foods, so try avoiding or limiting these.
 Check the labels for these ingredients.

 Sorbitol is poorly absorbed and has a laxative effect when it enters the colon, so this can cause symptoms of bloating and diarrhoea.
-IBS sufferers may be sensitive to smaller amounts of sorbitol.
+People with IBS may be sensitive to smaller amounts of sorbitol.

 Sorbitol is found in artificial sweetener, low-sugar sweets, drinks, mints and gum and often found in diabetic or slimming products.
 Also check the labels of these products for mannitol and xylitol, which have a similar effect.